EduardoCristo/CaRM/README.md

 Carlo (MCMC) algorithm, the radial velocity curves including the RM effect and retrieve the transmission spectrum of a target.
 Broadly there is a constants.py file were the user gives the input of the properties of the system.
-From there to the final output the code can behave automatically as black box.
+From there to the final output the code can behave automatically as a black box.
 The green boxes represent the two main processes to complete the user inputs, compute the RVs from the CCF files and organize the data.
 The MCMC algorithm will fit the RM curves and update the wavelength independent parameters.
 When the code finishes